“Nearly all musicians’ injuries are preventable.”

 Whenever semesters or music festivals begin, music students dive into intense practice schedules.

 But those fresh starts come with high risks of injury.

 The Dangers of Overuse

-Injury risk spikes because students tend to suddenly increase their practice time as they prepare for auditions, participate in lengthy rehearsals and otherwise pursue their musical passions.
+Injury risk spikes because students tend to suddenly increase their practice time as they prepare for auditions and competitions, participate in lengthy rehearsals, and otherwise pursue their musical passions.

 Such abrupt increases overwork delicate tissues, producing small traumas that can escalate to tendonitis, vocal strain, muscle pain, and other overuse injuries.

 If symptoms arise and musicians don’t heed warning signs, lasting impairment can result.

 See Chapters 12 & 13 of The Musician’s Way for more about the nature of musicians’ injuries and ways to prevent them.